-Step Description Step 1: Establish • c concid lers the nature of the risks when identifying and managing risks the context - identify the gic and operational objectives. hazard/s Use the Bounce Fitness Risk Assessment Form for this procedure.
-Identifying hazards involves recognising things which may cause injury or harm to the health of a person, for instance, unguarded machinery.
-Step 2: Assess the risk The overall process of risk identification, risk analysis and risk evaluation is assessed using the Risk Assessment Form. a) Identify risk: Identifying risk sources, areas of impacts, causes and possible consequences to form a comprehensive list of risks that will negatively or positively affect the organisation's objectives. b) Analyse the risk: Considering the range of causes, sources of risk, consequences (refer to the first diagram below labelled 'Consequence') and likelihood (refer to the second diagram below labelled 'Likelihood') c) Evaluate the risk: Using the Risk Matrix (refer to the third diagram below labelled 'Risk Matrix') calculate the level of risk by finding the intersection between the likelihood and the consequences.
-This information from the Risk Matrix will help you identify the risk level/rating and actions (refer to the fourth diagram labelled 'Risk Level/Rating and Action') Consequence - Evaluate the consequences of a risk occurring according to the ratings in the left- hand column Descriptor Level Definition Insignificant 1 No injury Minor 2 Injury/ ill health requiring first aid Moderate 3 Injury/ill health requiring medical attention Major 4 Injury/ill health requiring hospital admission Severe 5 Fatality Likelihood - Evaluate the likelihood of an incident occurring according to the ratings in the left- hand column Descriptor Level Definition Rare 1 May occur somewhere, sometime ("once in a lifetime / once in a hundred years") Unlikely 2 May occur somewhere within the Department over an extended period of time
+Step Description Step 1: Establish the context - identify the Bounce Fitness considers the nature of the risks when identifying and managing associated with strategic and operational objectives. hazard/s Use the Bound ce Fitnes s Risk Assessment Form for this procedure.
+Identifying hazards involves recognising things which may cause injury or harm health of a person, for instance, unguarded machinery.
+Step 2: Assess the risk The overall pro using the Risk risk identification, risk analysis and risk evaluation is assessed nent Form. a) Identify risk: Identifying risk sources, areas of impacts, causes and possible consequences to form a comprehensive list of risks that will negatively or positively affect the organisation's objectives. b) Analyse the risk: Considering the range of causes, sources of risk, consequences (refer to the first diagram below labelled 'Consequence') and likelihood (refer to the second diagram below labelled 'Likelihood') c) Evaluate the risk: Using the Risk Matrix (refer to the third diagram below labelled 'Risk Matrix') calculate the level of risk by finding the intersection between the likelihood and the consequences.
+This information from the Risk Matrix will help you identify the risk level/rating and actions (refer to the fourth diagram labelled ' Risk Level/Rating and Action ') Consequence left- hand colur te the consequences of a risk occurring according to the ratings in the Descriptor Level Definition Insignificant 1 No injury Minor 2 Injury/ ill health requiring first aid Moderate 3 Injury/ill health requiring medical attention Major 4 Injury/ill health requiring hospital admission Severe 5 Fatality

+Likelihood - Evaluate the likelihood of an incident occurring according to the ratings in the lefthand column